Skip to content

 Services

-Deep dive into BigBrotr's six independent services: how relays are discovered, validated, monitored, how events are archived, and how analytics views are refreshed.
+Deep dive into BigBrotr's eight independent services: how relays are discovered, validated, monitored, how events are archived, how analytics views are refreshed, and how data is exposed via REST API and Nostr.

 Overview

-BigBrotr uses six independent async services that share a PostgreSQL database.
+BigBrotr uses eight independent async services that share a PostgreSQL database.
 Each service runs as its own process and can be started, stopped, and scaled independently:

 flowchart TD